-Migrate ArchiMate 1.0 to ArchiMate 2
+Migrate ArchiMate or ArchiMate 2 to ArchiMate 2 or 3

-If you have created a model for ArchiMate 1.0, you can migrate all or part of it to ArchiMate 2 using the Automation Interface function Migrate().
-This function updates the Tagged Values and, if required, stereotypes to ArchiMate for all elements, attributes, connectors and diagrams under the selected Package or element.
-There is no need to migrate from earlier releases of Archimate 2 to later releases.
+If you have created a model for ArchiMate® or ArchiMate 2, you can migrate all or part of it to ArchiMate 2 or ArchiMate 3 using the Automation Interface function Migrate().
+This function updates the Tagged Values and, if required, stereotypes to the later version of ArchiMate for all elements, attributes, connectors and diagrams under the selected Package or element.